CLEAR-IR: Clarity-Enhanced Active Reconstruction of Infrared Imagery: Introduction

 Lighting-invariant vision systems are desirable for enabling robots to operate robustly across diverse and unpredictable environments without requiring modifications to the underlying perception pipeline.
 In order to support high-level tasks such as object detection, semantic segmentation, and image classification, the vision system must remain reliable even in low light or completely dark scenes.
 Such capabilities are critical in domains like mine shaft exploration, post-disaster victim identification, nuclear facility inspection, and visual loop closure in feature-deprived environments using aruco markers.

 Conventional RGB cameras, while effective under well-lit conditions, suffer from significant degradation in low-light scenes \cite{guo2023low}.
 Image quality is compromised due to sensor-level limitations, such as dark current and readout noise.
 Attempts to compensate using an increased exposure time introduce motion blur, rendering them ineffective for dynamic environments.
-Furthermore, data-driven approaches that require training networks in long-exposure or low-light image pairs add complexity and reduce generalisability across different camera models.
-In addition, such methods are fundamentally limited by information-theoretic constraints and if critical scene information is not captured by the sensor due to noise or extreme darkness, no amount of training data can fully reconstruct it.
-The effectiveness of these networks is therefore heavily dependent on both data availability and inherent scene observability.
+Furthermore, data-driven approaches relying solely on visible spectrum low light and long exposure pairs are fundamentally limited by information-theoretic constraints.
+If critical scene information is not captured by the sensor due to extreme darkness or sensor level noise, it cannot be reconstructed regardless of the training data volume.
+Consequently, the efficacy of these networks remains strictly bound by the inherent observability of the visible spectrum in degraded conditions.